CentroEPiaggio/locosim_ws/README.md

 ## Usage
 **Run all the commands from the terminal inside vscode**

 First, you need to build the project.
-To do so, you can use the command
+To do so, you can run the build task of VScode with

+        CTRL + SHIFT + B

+or, in a terminal:

         colcon build --symlink-install